li001test/cromite/README.md

 # License

-Cromite is published under [GNU GPL v3](./LICENSE).
+Iridium is published under [GNU GPL v3](./LICENSE).
 The patches published as part of the Bromite project are released under GNU GPL v3 only.
-Cromite specific patches are under the GNU GPL-2+ licence.
+Iridium specific patches are under the GNU GPL-2+ licence.
 Each individual patch contains specific information on the licence used.